Fine Silver Metal Clay: Making Rings and Setting Stones

 • Ages 14 and up are welcome.

-• Do not wear dangling jewelry, including necklaces or bracelets.
+• Do not wear loose or synthetic-fiber clothing, dangling jewelry, scarves, or ties.

 BARN Policies